Wawel Dragon (statue): Statue

 Some early designs for the statue included a more traditional water fountain.
 A later variant proposed that it should be partially submerged in the nearby Vistula river, but this was rejected.
-In the end, the statue was designed to breathe fire; it was also modernized recently so that the fire breath can be triggered by a SMS text message (the statue can do so at minimum 15 seconds intervals).
+In the end, the statue was designed to breathe fire; it was also modernized recently so that the fire breath can be triggered by a SMS text message (the statue can do so at minimum of 15 seconds intervals).
 The service is popular, and receives at least 2,500 requests a day.
 The fire uses natural gas as fuel.
 Without any text messages, the fire breaths occur at about five-minute intervals.

 The statue has been described as a "traditional" element of the modern Kraków landscape, and as a major tourist attraction of the city, particularly for children.